- General Stress/Fatigue

 - Poor memory and concentration

 Acupuncture is the use of very thin, disposable needles along nerve channels to reduce pain and inflammation, calm the nervous system and to increase blood flow.

 Tui-Na Massage is a fully clothed bodywork to decrease pain and to increase range of motion.

 Cupping therapy to decrease pain and remove stagnation of energy, blood and body fluids.

 Please note: scheduling online is faster and guarantees your appointment for the semester.
 For students who do not have internet access to internet, please call one of the college clinic numbers below.

-If students meet the following criteria they can have 6, 30 minute treatments:
+If students meet the following criteria they can have 3 extra 30 minute treatments:

-- Student needs a medical note with a medical diagnosis that warrants acupuncture/massage.
+- The student needs a medical note with a medical diagnosis that warrants acupuncture/massage.

 - A referral from a nurse practitioner, MD or a Physical Therapist.
 The student needs a mental health assessment from a mental health professional stating that they are managing their stress or that they are receiving mental health care.
 If MHC is booked and the student can’t get an appointment within a week of the request, a nurse or the Director of Health Services will meet with the student.